deckhouse/deckhouse/README.md

 # Main features
 - NoOps: system software on the nodes, Kubernetes core software, Kubernetes platform components are automatically managed.
 - SLA by design: availability guarantees even without direct access to your infrastructure.
 - Fully identical and infrastructure-agnostic clusters.
-Deploy on a public cloud of your choice (AWS, GCP, Microsoft Azure, OVH Cloud), self-hosted cloud solutions (OpenStack and vSphere), and even bare-metal servers.
+Deploy on a public cloud of your choice (AWS, GCP, Microsoft Azure, OVH Cloud), self-hosted cloud solutions (OpenStack and vSphere), and even bare metal servers.
 - 100 % vanilla Kubernetes based upstream version of Kubernetes.
 - Easy to start: you need a couple of CLI commands and 8 minutes to get production-ready Kubernetes.
 - Feature-complete platform.
 Many features — carefully configured & integrated — are available right out of the box.